jadehollow/di-demo/README.md

 Run `nx serve mgmt-console` to serve the mgmt-console app.

-Run `nx run mgmt-ui-components:storybook` to serve storybook.
+Run `nx run mgmt-storybook-host:storybook` to serve storybook.

 ## Understand this workspace